vallabhshevate15/kotlin/README.md

 ## Android <a name="android"></a>

-Here's an example of kotlin with android:
+Here's an example of kotlin with android (which is also an example of trailing lambda or function parameter):

 ```kotlin
 fab.setOnClickListener(object : View.OnClickListener {